MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 2. Print the anchor from the PDF file that the **Anchor** wizard createas.

-3. Attach the circular code anchor to a physical object in the real world.
+3. Attach the anchor to a physical object in the real world.

 4. Gaze at the anchor on [!include[pn-hololens](../includes/pn-hololens.md)] to anchor the guide.